 5.1.
 By participating in the contest, Entrants (and guardians for Entrants aged below 18), hereby agree that:

 5.1.1.
 Oxford may collect personal data about Entrants including, without limitation: name, phone number, email address, date of birth, identity card number, biographical information, name and state of school/institution;

-5.1.2. winners’ full names, representative schools, photos, images, likeness and cities and states of residence may be used for publicity purposes related to the competition, either in print or online; and
+5.1.2. winners’ full names, representative schools, photos, images, likeness and cities and states of residence may be used for publicity purposes related to the campaign , either in print or online; and

 5.1.3.
-Oxford and its affiliates may use Entrants’ personal data for purposes of this competition.
+Oxford and its affiliates may use Entrants’ personal data for purposes of this campaign.